matthewjward/matthewjward.github.io/_posts/2023-02-01-high-density-app-service.md

 We could scale up, but this is just kicking the problem down the road.
 App Service Plans come in a few sizes (i.e. Small, Medium, Large), but there is a limit and we can't scale up forever.

-We could create a second App Service Plan, and start putting new services on there, but this creates a whole bunch of other problems that I'd prefer to avoid.
+We could create a second App Service Plan, and start putting new services on there, but this creates a whole bunch of other problems that we'd prefer to avoid.
 How to decide which App Services go on which App Service Plan?
-You could just put the new ones on the new App Service Plan, but wouldn't you prefer to scale certain services together, etc. Then there are other concerns such as virtual network integration... wouldn't it be much nicer if you could stay within the one App Service Plan?
+We could just put the new ones on the new App Service Plan, but wouldn't we prefer to scale certain services together, etc. Then there are other concerns such as virtual network integration... wouldn't it be much nicer if we could stay within the one App Service Plan?

 Then there is one final option, something Microsoft call ["High-density hosting on Azure App Service using per-app scaling"](https://learn.microsoft.com/en-us/azure/app-service/manage-scale-per-app)!